irecsys/CARSKit/README.md

 1. Yong Zheng, Bamshad Mobasher, Robin Burke.
 "CARSKit: A Java-Based Context-aware Recommendation Engine", Proceedings of the 15th IEEE International Conference on Data Mining (ICDM) Workshops, Atlantic City, NJ, USA, Nov 2015

+If you use CARSKit in your research papers, please let us know.
+And I will create a list of publications using this toolkit.

 ### Downloads
 * **[CARSKit-v0.1.0.jar](https://raw.githubusercontent.com/irecsys/CARSKit/master/jar/CARSKit-v0.1.0.jar)**